 If you’re an administrator of an organisation's online services account, you also agree to:

-- manage access to our services by other users who are added to your organisation account, by:
+- manage access to our services by other users linked to your organisation, by:

-The purpose of your commitment is to protect the integrity and security of:
+By honouring your commitments you help to protect the integrity and security of: